panoti/cubejs-arangodb-driver/README.md

 npm i --save arangodb-cubejs-driver
 ```

-In this repository, we have:
+### What's in this repository

-* Pure Javascript ArangoDB driver.
+* ArangoDB driver in Typescript :heart:
 * Docker image `ghcr.io/panoti/cube:main`.
 This is a custom image of `cube:latest` with `arangodb-cubejs-driver`

 ### Usage